disafronov/python-logging-objects-with-schema/README.md

 # logged as ERROR messages.
 No exception handling is needed.
 logger.info("processing", extra={"user_id": "not-an-int"})  # Wrong type
 # The valid part of the log is emitted, and validation errors are logged
-# as ERROR messages with details about the problems.
+# as ERROR messages in JSON format: {"validation_errors": [{"field": "...", "error": "...", "value": "..."}]}
 ```

-### API compatibility with ``logging.Logger``

-- ``SchemaLogger`` is a subclass of ``logging.Logger`` and can be used as a
-  drop-in replacement via ``logging.setLoggerClass(SchemaLogger)``.
-- The public methods of ``SchemaLogger`` mirror the standard ``logging.Logger``
-  API and accept the same arguments: ``msg, *args, **kwargs``.
-- The only behavioural difference is that the named ``extra`` argument is
-  intercepted, validated according to the JSON schema, and only the validated
-  subset is passed further into the standard logging pipeline.

 ## Schema location and format

-- Schema file: `logging_objects_with_schema.json`.
+The schema file `logging_objects_with_schema.json` must be located in your
-- Location: **application root directory**.
-The library searches upward from the
+application root directory.
+The library searches upward from the current working
-  current working directory for the schema file itself, walking up the directory
-  tree until it finds the file or reaches the filesystem root.
+directory until it finds the file or reaches the filesystem root.
-- Schema tree depth is limited to a maximum nesting level (currently 100).
-Any
-  branch that exceeds this depth is ignored and reported as a schema problem.

-When a `SchemaLogger` instance is created (via `logging.getLogger()` after
-`logging.setLoggerClass(SchemaLogger)`), the library searches for the schema
-file, parses the JSON, and walks the entire tree to collect all problems with
-the schema.

-If there are **any** problems with the schema (missing file, broken JSON,
+**Important**: If there are any problems with the schema (missing file, broken
-invalid `type` values, conflicting root fields that match system logging
-fields, malformed structure, etc.):

-- the logger instance is not created (schema validation happens before
-  the logger is initialized);
-- schema problems are logged to stderr in the format:
-  `"Schema has problems: {problem1}; {problem2}; ..."`;
-- the application is terminated via `os._exit(1)`.
+JSON, invalid structure, etc.), the application is terminated after logging

-If there are no problems, the schema is compiled and the logger is created.
+schema problems to stderr.
+Schema validation happens when the first logger
+instance is created.

-A valid empty schema (e.g., `{}` or a schema with only inner nodes and no
+A valid empty schema (`{}`) is allowed and will result in no `extra` fields
-leaves) is treated as valid and does not cause errors.
-The logger is created
-successfully, but no `extra` fields will be included in log records.
+being included in log records.

-**Note**: System-level errors (OSError, ValueError, RuntimeError) that occur
-during schema compilation are converted to `SchemaProblem` instances and
-handled the same way as schema validation problems - the application is
-terminated after logging the error to stderr.

 An example schema: